d-w-moore/extract_netcdf_header_msvc/README.md

 ### System requirements

-The microservice has been built and tested for CentOS 7, but should be usable on other OS'es.
-(But note that on Ubuntu,
+The microservice has been built and tested for CentOS 7, but should be adaptable to other OS'es.
+Note that on Ubuntu,
    1. ""-devel" package-name suffixes are shorted to "-dev"; and
-   1. libhdf5 packages and library names
-  are very different, and will require changes to CMakeLists.txt)
+   1. libhdf5 packages and library names are different, and CMakeLists.txt may require changes

 On CentOS, the following support libraries should be installed before building and installing the microservice: